Outlander at Hopetoun

-The House is currently closed to general public and reopens Easter 2017.
-However, private arrangements for special pre-booked group visits before then may be possible by calling 0131 331 2451.
+The House is open to the public from Easter until the last Sunday in September.
+Private arrangements for special pre-booked group visits may be possible by calling 0131 331 2451.
 More details on opening hours and admission prices can be found on our visitors page.

 Midhope Castle – Outlander’s Lallybroch

-Located on the wider Hopetoun Estate is Midhope Castle which is the external location for fictional Lallybroch, the Fraser family home.
+Located on the wider Hopetoun Estate is Midhope Castle which is the location for fictional Lallybroch, the family home of character Jamie Fraser.
 Midhope Castle dates back to the 15th Century and although the exterior is relatively intact the castle is derelict inside.
 If you’d like to know more about the history of Midhope you can view/download our Midhope Brief History (PDF)

-Due to the remote location we ask visitors to adhere to the follow guidelines:
+Due to the remote location we ask visitors to adhere to the following guidelines:

 - Please be aware that vehicle passes cannot be guaranteed.
-Access is occasionally restricted for safety reasons due to farming works, pheasant shooting or large events taking place on the surrounding Estate.
+Access is often restricted for safety reasons due to farming works, estate activities or large events taking place on the surrounding Estate.
 Before making your way to the shop for a pass please check the list of restricted dates on the left hand side of this page (at the bottom on mobile version).

 - Parking is only permitted in the designated visitor parking area.

-- Only Estate vehicles and local residents have permission pass through to the castle area.
+- Only Estate vehicles and local residents have permission to pass through to the castle area.

 - There are residential properties and local businesses located next the castle.
 Please keep disturbance to a minimum and refrain from photographing any private or commercial properties in the vicinity.